MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/restore-cccredentials.md

 ## <a name="input-types"></a>Eingabetypen

 Keine.
-Das Cmdlet Restore-CcCredentials akzeptiert keine weitergeleitete Eingabe.
+Das Cmdlet "Restore-CcCredentials" akzeptiert keine Pipeline-Eingaben.

 ## <a name="return-types"></a>Rückgabetypen